 Collections Management is the documentation, preservation, storage, and exhibition of a museum’s collection.
 In the archives world, the Society of American Archivist defines Archives Management as “The general oversight of a program to appraise, acquire, arrange and describe, preserve, authenticate, and provide access to permanently valuable records.”

 What is a Collection Development policy?

 A collection development policy contains guidelines and standards that define what an archive does and doesn’t collect; how an archive selects and acquires (accession) new items; how they can get rid of unwanted items (deaccession); all in relation to the archive’s mission and audience.
-The Society of American Archivists has a collection of Collection Development Policies linked here.
+The Society of American Archivists has examples of Collection Development Policies on the Museum Archives Section page linked here.

 What is a Deed of Gift?
 Why do we need one?